FBakkensen/EngageIQ/docs/ModuleDependencies.md

 - Main files act as orchestrators, importing and coordinating modules
 - Dependencies flow primarily from main files to specialized modules
 - Some inter-module dependencies exist where specialized functionality is required

+## Multi-Model Support Architecture

+- The extension now supports both Google's Gemini and OpenAI models
+- The `api-provider.js` service acts as a facade that routes requests to the appropriate model implementation
+- Model-specific implementations are contained in their respective model files:
+  - `gemini-model.js`: Handles all Gemini API interactions
+  - `openai-model.js`: Handles all OpenAI API interactions including local LLM support via LM Studio
+- The `storage-utils.js` module has been extended to store and retrieve the selected model provider
+- The `model-indicator.js` UI component displays the currently active model
+- The `connection-monitor.js` utility monitors API connectivity status

 ## Best Practices for Module Development